m-ewura/TechRandom/docs/iap_access_gcloud.md

 * Save.

-**What happens now is that, only users listed here can access your project.**
+**What happens now is that, only users listed here can access your project url**